renaudallard/sniproxy/README.md

         dnssec_validation strict
     }

-`dot://` entries accept either an IP literal or hostname before the slash and the TLS verification hostname after the slash.
-If only an IP is provided, the resolver uses the OS resolver to determine the TLS SNI/verification name.
+`dot://` entries accept an IP literal or hostname before the slash and the TLS verification hostname after the slash.
+Bare IP literals are no longer accepted;
+for IPs you must supply either a TLS hostname (preferred) or `/insecure` to explicitly disable certificate verification (e.g. `nameserver dot://9.9.9.9/insecure`).
 Certificates are validated against the system trust store, so keep `/etc/ssl` up-to-date.